Call Us

 Common morphine withdrawal symptoms

 The severity and longevity of morphine withdrawal symptoms can differ from person-to-person, and can depend on a number of factors including the amount and duration of their drug use, the method by which they have been abusing the drug, genetic influences, co-occurring mental health disorders and any other substances being consumed.
-However, anyone withdrawing from morphine will likely start to experience withdrawal symptoms 6-8 hours since they last used the drug.
+However, anyone withdrawing from morphine will likely start to experience withdrawal symptoms 6 to 8 hours since they last used the drug.

-6-12 hours into morphine withdrawal:
+6 to 12 hours into morphine withdrawal:

 • Yawning